Breach of Contract Lawsuit in New York: Quick guide to steps

 Breach of contract occurs when a binding agreement or bargained-for exchange is not honored by one or more of the parties to the contract by non-performance or interference with the other party’s performance.
 If the party does not fulfill his contractual promise, or has given information to the other side that he will not perform his duty as mentioned in the contract or if by his action and conduct he seems to be unable to perform the contract, that party is said to breach the contract.

-An example of a breach of contract lawsuit is when a web designer that you hired failed to deliver the new web 2.0 apps on your website as agreed to in your written contract failed to deliver your app.
+An example of a breach of contract lawsuit is when a client has failed to pay as per a written agreemtn.
 What should you do?
 First you should see whether the other side has any defenses.
 Should you call a lawyer and start a lawsuit?

 Below, is quick guide that summarizes the basic steps, legal process and expenses of a breach of contract lawsuit.